 So there is a lot to choose from!
 The UK is regarded as the "shop window" of the world and most producers want their goods on sale here.
 And as the UK has no history of producing quality wines there is no allegiance to traditional regions or styles over here, giving every wine an equal chance to shine on it's own merits.
 Hence the UK wine market is probably the most diverse in the world.

 Naturally we assume more choice is a good thing.
 But with a subject as vast and confusing as wine there is such a thing as too much choice.
-Most UK consumers find selecting the right wine amid the myriad of different retailers and brands a very challenging experience.
+Most UK consumers find selecting the right white wine amid the myriad of different retailers and brands a very challenging experience.
 Unfortunately the UK is flooded with poor quality wine, driven by low supermarket prices and some of the highest excise duty rates in the world - the UK pays over 40% of all the excise duty of the entire European Union!
 This means a cheap wine in mainland Europe costing three Euros, would cost you more like £8.99 by the time it is on sale in a UK off license - three times as much!

 Most retailers, whether supermarkets, grocery chains, off licenses or even independent retailers end up sourcing factory produced wines made on a large scale, with large quantities of additives, driven by price, so finding a good bottle of wine amongst them is like finding a needle in a haystack.
 This is where we come in.
-We are a small privately owned, fiercely independent business specialising in sourcing only good quality wines, made properly by people (not machines), with minimal if any additives.
-We buy the vast majority of our wines direct from small family owned wineries, and pass the savings onto our customers.
+We are a small privately owned, fiercely independent business specialising in sourcing only good quality white wines, made properly by people (not machines), with minimal if any additives.
+We buy the vast majority of our white wines direct from small family owned wineries, and pass the savings onto our customers.

 That means you get great quality wines at the right price, our small family wineries get their wines to market, and hopefully we make a profit in the middle which we reinvest into sourcing more great wines.
 We only sell GOOD WINES so every wine on our site is good, many are exceptional.
 Most have at least one award, many are multi gold medal winners.
 So you can be confident of getting a good bottle regardless of which country or region you choose.
 Many of our really tiny artisan wineries don't actually enter their wines for awards as they produce so little, but these are also sourced on their merits and are excellent wines.